-GasBuddy maps nearby gas stations based on your preferences of distance, price, or fuel type.
-It even lets you filter results by brand and amenities — like whether or not the station includes restrooms, food places, or a car wash.
+GasBuddy maps nearby gas stations based on your preferences.
 Gathering its data by crowdsourcing, GasBuddy incentivizes its users to post the prices at the pump to earn points they can enter into a daily drawing for a $100 gas card.

-The app also offers an integrated payment service available at thousands of gas stations in the United States.
-Users can link their checking account to the app’s secure database and receive a card in the mail they can use to pay and save on gas.
+Users can link their checking account to the app’s secure database and receive a card in the mail they can use to pay and save on gas at thousands of gas stations in the United States.
 Members receive 10 cents-per-gallon off their first fuel-up and save 5 cents-per-gallon on every gas purchase afterward.

-Users need not worry about entering prices as they fuel up.
 Owned by Yellowpages, GasGuru ensures it displays the most up-to-date prices by drawing its information from the Oil Price Information Service.
-GasGuru features an intuitive interface that lets users search based on price and location.
-It allows them to compare stations in different areas — like those near work or home — and filter searches by fuel grade.
+GasGuru features an intuitive interface that lets users search based on price, location, and fuel grade.

-GasGuru also lists the conveniences available at each gas station, like ATM service, 24-hour access, and cash discounts.
-It will also alert users to nearby restaurants and repair shops.
-GasGuru stands out by giving its downloaders all the information they could need: directions, maps, prices of all gas grades, addresses, and latest price updates.
+GasGuru stands out by giving its downloaders all the information they could need: directions, maps, prices of all gas grades, addresses, conveniences available at each station, and latest price updates.

 Similar to YourMechanic’s own model of service, Booster brings the gas to the car.
 It is the #1 same-day fuel delivery service.
 An app-based service, Booster is offered as a company perk in their parking lots and office parks, as well as on university campuses, retail shopping centers, and commercial fleets.

 Booster is currently available in the in more than 20 cities within the Bay Area, Orange County, and Dallas/Fort Worth regions.
-Booster is considered one of the best company perks offered.
 If your company does not already have Booster, you can request the service here and join the hundreds of businesses, including many of the Fortune 100, that already use Booster.